vivek0240/gplayforAndroid/gapps‐config-for-OnePlus-X's-OxygenOS.md

 **\#2** - Install Open GApps (the exact same apps to replicate the stock installation)

-I highly suggest to don't remove any keywords from step #1.
-If you remove any of that, after installation may occur apk conflicts.
+I highly suggest to not remove any keywords from step #1.
+If you remove any of those, after the installation APK conflicts can occur.

-At step #2 you can remove the keywords corresponding to which GApps you don't want to install, or even add more keywords.
-The keywords tagged with _#Safe to remove_ are indeed safe to be removed(they are not essential apps).
-An example of essential app is Google Play Music app, it is essential because it is the only music player included as default in OxygenOS.
-Of course you can add, remove, replace any keyword to meet your demands .
+At step #2 you can remove the keywords corresponding to which Google Apps you don't want to be installed, or even add more keywords.
+The keywords tagged with _#Safe to remove_ are indeed safe to be removed (not essential apps).
+An example of an essential app is Google Play Music, because it is the only music player included as default in OxygenOS.
+Of course you can add, remove, replace any keyword to meet your demands.

 _gapps-config.txt_
 ```
-#ATENTION!
+#ATTENTION!
 This script is specific for OnePlus X's OxygenOS.
 #You are using this script on your own risk!
 #Requires Open GApps stock package or higher!
 Download it from here: http://opengapps.org/?arch=arm&api=5.1&variant=stock